yth345/nslab-spring-2023/notes/0308-EU13-description.md

 | FI (Finland) | `arn03`        | Stockholm, Sweden        | N |             |

 Findings:
+- If we view cluster as a whole, the load between primary clusters are balanced; however, the load of each edge servers in different primary clusters are different (see ES, NL, NO).
 - In DE & AT's case, we get different primary clusters even though Twitch recognized both as German clients.
-  -> Question: Is the responding edge servers binded to each IP address?
+  -> Question: Is the responding edge servers binded to IP address?
-- If we view cluster as a whole, the load between primary clusters are balanced; however, the load of each edge servers in different primary clusters are different (see ES, NL, NO).
+- For the same set of primary clusters (e.g. `dus01`+`prg03`), is the load similar cross VPN country and cross days?

 #### (4) Peak/Off-Peak Hours
-dark spot in FR
+We can see a clear pattern of off-peak hours (7 ~ 12) and peak hours (15 ~ 05).
+Inside the peak hours interval, there are often two tiny peaks, 19 and 01.

+Exceptions:
+- DK: off-peak 23 ~ 09 / peak 11 ~ 20
+- AT: servers drop from 3/15 01:48 ~ 02:25
+- FI: weird

+#### (5) Drops